Chibi is a Japanese word meaning "small," "short," or "little."

-When you draw chibi characters, the most important thing to remember is the head-to-body ratio.
+When you draw different characters, the most important thing to remember is the head-to-body ratio.

-As we mentioned before, chibi characters have large heads and small bodies.
+As we mentioned before, chibi designs have large heads and small bodies.

 The head should be about 1.5 to 2 times the size of the body.

 This doesn't mean that the head has to be absolutely massive, though.

 A good rule of thumb is to make the head about 1/3 of the total height of the character.